 General Statement of Duties:

 To provide direct client services through the Early Intervention program.
 Services are provided to infants and toddlers with developmental delays or disabilities and their families.
-The ITC Speech Therapist works under the supervision of the Local System Manager.
+The ITC Speech Language Pathologist works under the supervision of the Local System Manager.
 This position requires considerable independence and autonomy in day-to-day decision-making about service delivery; requires expertise in speech and language development, special education, early childhood development, developmental delay, and/or intellectual disability; and ability to work effectively with parents and infants, work cooperatively with staff from other agencies, and work as part of a team are essential.

 Major Duties and Responsibilities: